SPRING CLASSES RESTART ONLINE

 Lastly, the Kim Crawford Memorial Scholarship is available exclusively for JJC Fire Science/EMS students.
 Students in their second year who have a GPA of 3.0 or above on a 4.0 scale and demonstrate financial need can apply.
 For more information, visit JJC Scholarships page.

 Joliet Junior College in partnership with Morris Hospital & Healthcare Centers administers the paramedic education program.
 The paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
-The program is 11 months in duration and runs from August 21, 2018 - July 18, 2019.
-Application Deadline: May 31, 2018.
+The program is 11 months in duration and runs from August 18, 2020 - July 15, 2021.

 For a detailed description of the program, including eligibility requirements, download the Paramedic Application Form.